 A vegan diet is arguably the most sustainable and healthy life choice anyone can adopt.
-It’s not uncommon for people to wonder is sourdough bread suitable for vegans, especially if they are new to it.
+It’s not uncommon for people to wonder if sourdough bread is suitable for vegans, especially if they are new to it.
 This is because bread can be made with animal-derived ingredients.

 The answer, fortunately, is a resounding yes!
 Sourdough bread can be eaten by vegans!!

 Sourdough is an ancient type of bread that not only tastes good but is increasingly popular in the vegan community.
 Making it yourself ensures a plant-based product.
 But generally, a standard sourdough without non-vegan additions like cheese is vegan friendly.

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

 Sourdough bread dough only consists of flour, water, salt and sourdough starter.
 A starter uses flour and water.
 There is no need to add any animal-derived products to make sourdough bread.
 The tangy flavour in sourdough bread is due to organic acids, there isn’t any dairy or eggs involved.

 The quickest way to check if bread is suitable for vegans is to review the label.
 Allergy information should be easy to locate on the packaging and will tell you if the product contains dairy, milk or eggs.

 Depending on the legislation of your country, fresh bread packaging may not display allergies.
 In this case, it’s best to ask the baker.
 You’ll want to check if there are any fats or sweeteners used.
 Or if they use a dough mix or conditioner if it is vegan approved.
 Also check how the baking tins are greased, or if butter or egg wash are brushed on the bread before or after baking.

 Hey there!
 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission at no extra cost to you.
 I greatly appreciate your support and I hope you enjoy the article!